Different Types of ROAS Metrics

 Advanced ROAS Metrics and Variations

-Beyond the basic enhanced metrics, several advanced ROAS variations provide even deeper insights into advertising performance and business outcomes.
+Beyond the core enhanced metrics, advanced ROAS variations provide deeper insights into long-term business impact and incremental performance.

 Lifetime Value ROAS (LTV ROAS)

-Definition: Measures the return on advertising investment based on customer lifetime value rather than immediate revenue.
+Definition: Measures return on advertising investment based on customer lifetime value rather than immediate revenue.

 Incremental ROAS (iROAS)

-Definition: Measures the additional revenue generated by advertising compared to what would have been generated without advertising.
+Definition: Measures the additional revenue generated specifically because of advertising.

-Formula: (Revenue with Ads - Revenue without Ads) / Ad Spend
+iROAS = (Revenue with Ads − Revenue without Ads) ÷ Ad Spend

 Segmented ROAS